stefanoborini/book-modelviewcontroller/source/mvc_variations/visual_proxy.rst

 ------------

 Visual Proxy is an approach first presented by Allen Holub in 1999.
-It is wildly different from the previous approaches, but definitely contains interesting ideas.
+It derives from PAC, and it is wildly different from the previous approaches, but definitely contains interesting ideas.
 Holub argues the following:

   - It is very rare for the same Model to be represented at the same time in two different ways.